Strategy11/formidable-forms/readme.txt

 On top of that, we have optimized Formidable contact forms for speed and maximum server performance.
 Whether you use Formidable to build a contact form on your own site or an advanced form for your client, you can confidently say that it's one of the FASTEST WordPress form builders on the market.

 > <strong>Formidable Forms Pro</strong><br />
-> This form builder plugin is the lite version of the Formidable Forms Pro plugin that comes with all the contact form and advanced form features you will ever need.
-Our premium features include repeater fields, email subscription forms, multi-page contact forms, file upload forms, smart forms with conditional logic, payment integrations, form templates, form relationships, cascading dropdown fields, front-end form editing, powerful Formidable Views to display data in web applications, and far more than just contact forms. <a href="https://formidableforms.com/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion" rel="friend" title="Formidable Forms">Click here to purchase the most advanced premium WordPress form builder plugin now!</a>
+> This form builder plugin is the lite version of the Formidable Forms Pro plugin that comes with all the form features you will ever need.
+Our premium features include repeater fields, email subscription forms, multi-page forms, file upload forms, smart forms with conditional logic, payment integrations, form templates, form relationships, cascading dropdown fields, front-end form editing, powerful Formidable Views to display data in web applications, and far more than just contact forms. <a href="https://formidableforms.com/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion" rel="friend" title="Formidable Forms">Click here to purchase the most advanced premium WordPress form builder plugin now!</a>

 You can start with our pre-built contact form template or create totally custom forms from scratch all with an easy-to-use drag & drop form builder interface.

 https://www.youtube.com/watch?v=d2IPmicn2x8&rel=0

-Let's take a look at all the powerful form builder features that you get with Formidable Forms for making amazing contact forms, lead forms, subscription forms, request a quote forms, donation forms, payment order forms, surveys, polls and more.
+Let's take a look at all the powerful form builder features that you get with Formidable Forms for making amazing lead forms, subscription forms, request a quote forms, donation forms, payment order forms, surveys, polls and more.

 = Drag & Drop Contact Form Maker and Advanced Form Builder =

-The Formidable drag & drop form builder allows you to quickly create unlimited contact forms, surveys, quizzes, registration forms, and just about any other type of form that you want.
+The Formidable drag & drop form builder allows you to quickly create unlimited surveys, quizzes, registration forms, and just about any other type of form that you want.

 Our form builder plugin comes with all the powerful form fields that you need to create a solution-focused form, fast!